zentrocdot/LazyImageUpscaler/README.md

 * Python 3.10.14
 * OpenCV 4.10.0
 * Gradio 5.0.1
-* Chromium Browser
+* Chromium Browser (and others)
-* Screen 1366 x 768 pixel
+* Monitor with a resolution of 1366 x 768 pixel

 ## References